TheVeryStarlk/Mycelium/README.md

 ﻿# Mycelium

-An AOT-friendly library for retrieving the status of Minecraft Java/Bedrock servers.
+A library for retrieving the status of Minecraft servers.

 ## Usage